 Jeff Sheets, a professor at Brigham Young University gave a talk at BYU to get students to think about what career they would choose if money was no object, if they could choose to do whatever they want.
 “What is it that drives you, what do you care about, what do you love, what’s deep in your heart?” he asked of his students.
 “What were you brought on this earth to do?
 Do it.
 Become that person.”

 When you follow your heart you open yourself up to a beautiful flow of energy.
 The power of this energy can carry your through tough times.
 It can keep the smile on your face as you work through your day.
 It is at the root of miracles that occur on a daily basis.

 Each day was a new adventure for me.
 I could bake some bread, chat with the delivery guys and sales reps, have a coffee with a customer, place orders for more stock, or research a customer’s query.
 The variety of daily life in the shop excited me.
 I felt energised and mentally alive, and I slept very well.

-can make you feel good and help you relax.
+feel good and help you relax.

 According to one study carried out by Kuiper and Martin in 1998, ‘individuals who laughed less had more negative emotions when compared to those who laughed more.
 In contrast, those who laughed more showed fewer negative feelings even when stressful situations increased’.

 Maybe my nanna was onto something when she said “laughter is the best medicine”.